 But individuals who collectively pursue their rights and remedies in a unified legal action against bad actors favorably change the dynamic.
 A large group of litigants, or a “class,” can remedy unlawful conduct that otherwise would be too expensive to pursue individually.

 The class action lawsuit seeks to conserve judicial and litigant resources by providing a single forum for thousands of small individual actions into a single efficient action on behalf of the class.
-Many courts favor the class action vehicle to help resolve thousands of individual actions.
+Many courts favor the class action lawsuit to help resolve thousands of individual actions.

 Class actions are the preferred method for litigating securities frauds and many consumer disputes.
 Class actions lower the cost of litigation and relieve the courts from the burden of hearing hundreds or thousands of individual lawsuits.

 The class action may be the only economically viable method to remedy consumer fraud.
-If an individual lawsuit will produce only a small monetary recovery, investors or consumers may have no alternative to protect their rights.
+If an individual lawsuit produces only a small monetary recovery, investors or consumers may have no alternative to protect their rights.
 By joining together and combining resources, investors and consumers share the expense of litigation and combine their damages against a defendant.

-Doyle APC attorneys have significant experience in prosecuting class action lawsuits.
+Our attorneys have significant experience in prosecuting class action lawsuits.
 Class actions are often large and complex, requiring particular expertise to prosecute the suit and protect the class’s interests.